 Training and Simulation

-The training and simulation segment will see the rapid adoption of live virtual constructive, distributed training environments, and new training delivery service models as armed forces seek to improve operational readiness albeit with reduced training costs.
+The training and simulation segment will see the rapid adoption of Live Virtual Constructive, distributed training environments, and new training delivery service models as armed forces seek to improve operational readiness albeit with reduced training costs.
 Our research covers the impact of rapidly changing gaming and commercial technologies on military training and simulation solutions.
 It also evaluates new service based delivery models, evolving training environments, and the competitive landscape.
-It continuously tracks global programs and related opportunities.
+It continuously tracks global programmes and related opportunities.

 Combat Service and Support Equipment